Are you delivering great leisure experiences, but poor customer journeys?

 Consumers want to be able to pay for things in the same what that they do in-store or online.
 So, Eckoh created the world's first, truly ground-breaking solution that would allow consumers to pay over the telephone using Apple Pay on an Apple device.
 You can also capitalize on this new solution as well as consider Live Chat Pay.

 Consumer desire #3: Simplicity

-Read this insightful eBook on PCI DSS compliant methods to see how simple it is to boost customer confidence and avoid becoming the next headline for data breaches.
+Read this insightful eBook to CNP Crime in Contact Centers to see how simple it is to boost customer confidence and avoid becoming the next headline for data breaches.

 InterContinental data breach expands from 12 to 1,200 hotels: ZDNet April 19, 2017